 Breastfeeding or powdered milk: which to choose?

-The choice between breastfeeding and formula feeding is a crucial one for many new parents.
-You may have already heard your relatives, doctors or other mothers give their opinions on the best way to feed a newborn.
+The decision between breastfeeding and formula feeding is a crucial one for many new parents.
+You may have already heard your family and friends, your doctors, or other moms share their opinions on the best way to feed a newborn.

-Between the WHO's recommendations and the social pressure that can weigh on young mothers, it's not always easy to disentangle the true from the false.
+Between WHO recommendations and the social pressure that young mothers may face, it’s not always easy to tell fact from fiction.

-So, how do you make the right choice?
-What are the advantages and limitations of each option?
-And how do you equip yourself to feed your child with complete peace of mind?
+So, how can you make a decision with peace of mind?
+What are the pros and cons of each option?
+And what do you need to feed your child with confidence?

 Advantages of breastfeeding and formula milk